© 2020 All rights reserved hunter coast painting

 Now that you have picked your colour palette, you can find the paint type you want.
 One of the most important aspects of painting any space is picking which type of paint and sheen is best for that area.
 While we know interior and exterior paints are different, choosing which type, sheen and brand is most suitable can be challenging.

-What to Consider When Choosing An Interior Paint
+What to Consider When Choosing Interior Paint Colours

 To find the best interior paint, there’s three things you need to consider: the room you’re painting, what finish you want and budget: